craftercms/docs/source/roadmap.rst

 Roadmap
 =======

-The detailed roadmap is maintained in our issue planning and tracking system, and you can find that here: https://github.com/craftercms/craftercms/milestones
+The detailed roadmap is maintained in our issue planning and tracking system.
+We have three stages:

+* Next Release: The next release we're working on https://github.com/craftercms/craftercms/milestone/102
+* Near-term: The next few releases we're working on https://github.com/craftercms/craftercms/milestone/99
+* Roadmap: The longer term roadmap https://github.com/craftercms/craftercms/milestone/103

 At a high-level, we're pursuing the objectives listed below in order:

+* Improve Studio's publishing system for better performance and scalability
 * Content Modeling Tool: Modernize the content modeling tools
 * Form Engine: Rewrite the form engine
 * Add Recycle Bin to the authoring system
-* Improve Studio's publishing system for better performance and scalability

 ------------------
 Recently Completed